 Post-Completion OPT is Now Dependent on Employment

 Students on post-completion OPT may not accrue an aggregate of more than 90 days of unemployment under the initial 12-month period of OPT.
-Students granted a 17-month OPT extension may not accrue an aggregate of more then 120 days of unemployment during the total 29-month OPT period.
+Students granted a 24-month OPT extension may not accrue an aggregate of more than 120 days of unemployment during the total 36-month OPT period.

 If you are transferring to Hunter College but are currently on OPT, DO NOT request that your I-20 be released to Hunter.
 That is, DO NOT ask your previous school to transfer or release your I-20 status to Hunter.
 This would cause your OPT status to end, and you would not be able to continue being legally employed at your current job.
 You should only ask your previous school to release the I-20 to Hunter if you do not wish to continue working.